learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 conventional for a typical Ruby application, but not required by the use of Bundler for gem management.

-- Gemfile - This file is required by Bundler and contains a source, and a list of file requirements.
+- `Gemfile` - This file is required by Bundler and contains a source and a list of file requirements.
 That's all.
-- config/environment.rb - The environment file is where we'll be loading all of our app's dependencies, from gems to database connections.
+- `config/environment.rb` - The environment file is where we'll be loading all of our app's dependencies, from gems to database connections.

-- bin/run.rb - This file will start our application.
+- `bin/run.rb` - This file will start our application.
 This file will require the environment file we created earlier to provide our app with access to our gems.

 We'll be using these files in the test suite, so don't rename them.